 The University Center (Washburne Hall) houses the Campus Activity Office, Commons (dining hall), Snack Bar, bookstore, radio station, fireside lounge, game and television room, and campus organization offices.
-The University Activities Director helps the student Cultural Committee plan films, dances, concerts, special festivals, and trips.
+The University Activities Director helps the student Cultural Committee plan films, dances, concerts, special festivals, and trips arboretum, which is 12 miles from campus.
+Hagg Lake, 15 minutes from campus, provides opportunities for boating, water-skiing, fishing, and boating, water-skiing, fishing, and picnicking.
+In addition, the expanding Outdoor Program offers students the chance to get together for activities such as backpacking in the Cascade Mountains, cross country skiing, bicycling, camping at the ocean, and sailing along the Canadian west coast.
+Outdoor recreation equipment (sleeping bags, backpacks, tents, stoves, and snow shoes) is available for a modest rental fee from the Activities Office. the Activities Office.